leulshawel/lalagrad/README.md

 <h3><b>The plan</b></h3>
 Though am building this to learn, the final thing has to be as fast as <b>Numpy</b> if not faster, with an nn module<br>
-currently we are about around 15 times slower and that defenetly sucks

-<br><br>
 <h3><b>Tensors</b></h3>
 most tensor creation methods and operations supported by [@tinygrad](https://github.com/tinygrad/tinygrad) will be here (may be all of them) look at lalagrad/tensor.py